nxp-auto-linux/ipc-shm-us/README.rst

 The user-space static library (libipc-shm) will automatically insert the IPC UIO kernel module at initialization time.
-The path to the kernel module can be overwritten at compile time by setting IPC_UIO_MODULE_PATH variable from the caller.
+The path to the kernel module can be overwritten at compile time by setting IPC_UIO_MODULE_DIR variable from the caller.

 Cautions